-Whatever time you’re asked to show up, try to be there five to 10 minutes earlier.
-That way you can see what the situation is and help the parents get out of the house more efficiently.
-But remember not to get there too early – it might look a little strange if you show up at noon for an evening watch.
+Whatever time you’re asked to show up, try to arrive five to 10 minutes earlier.
+That way you can assess the situation and help the parents get out of the house more efficiently.
+But remember not to get there too early — it might look a little strange if you show up at noon for an evening watch.

 Most parents won’t ask you if you have one, but it’s always good to be prepared in case of an emergency.
 And it certainly boosts your credentials.
-Plus, if you’re registered on an online website like Care.com, it increases your appeal to parents that don’t know you personally.
+Plus, if you’re registered on an online website like Care.com, it increases your appeal to parents who don’t know you personally.
 If you are between 14 and 17 years old, your parent or guardian can register for you; you need to be 18 to register yourself, according to Care.com.

 Suggest Fun Activities

-Everyone loves a babysitter who goes above and beyond to entertain their children in safe and educational ways.
-If you have a driver’s license, see what events are going on in the area and then ask the parents if you can take the kids.
-You could take them to a kids’ night at a museum, or you can make it as simple as a trip to the local ice cream shop.
+Everyone loves a babysitter who goes above and beyond to entertain children in safe and educational ways.
+If you have a driver’s license, see what events are going on in the area and ask the parents if you can take the kids.
+Try kids’ night at a museum or a simple outing to the local ice cream shop.
 Everyone loves a road trip.

 Don’t Complain If They’re Late

-Everyone’s been there: you’re babysitting and they say they’ll be home at 10, but then they roll into the driveway at midnight.
+Everyone’s been there: You’re babysitting and the parents said they’d be home at 10, but then they roll into the driveway at midnight.
 It can be seriously annoying, but don’t let them see you sweat it.
 Just smile and be gracious, and the parents are way more likely to tip you extra for your “trouble.”

 Have a Backup Babysitter

-If you have to cancel your babysitting plans, make sure you do it as promptly and smoothly as possible, and have a backup babysitter to suggest to them.
-But remember, whenever you offer a family another babysitter, you might end up losing their regular business!
+If you have to cancel your babysitting plans, make sure you do it as promptly and smoothly as possible and have a backup sitter to suggest to them.
+But remember, whenever you offer a family another babysitter, you could end up losing their regular business!

 Clean Up the House

 They may not expect you to do it, but parents always appreciate somebody cleaning up a little around the house.
-Make sure the dishes are clean, the toys are put away and the house is tidy by the time you leave the house.
-They will most likely tell you it’s not necessary, but they will appreciate the extra mile.
+Make sure the dishes are washed, the toys are put away, and the house is tidy by the time the parents get home.
+They will most likely tell you it wasn’t necessary, but they will appreciate that you went the extra mile.
 Trust me.

-It’s tempting to want to wear a cotton sweatsuit for maximum mobility and comfort, but no one wants to leave their kids with someone who looks homeless or someone who shows too much skin.
+It’s tempting to want to wear a tracksuit for maximum mobility and comfort, but no one wants to leave their kids with someone who looks messy or who wears inappropriate clothing.
 Think about how you would dress for a casual interview, and then dress somewhere around those lines.
-You can chill out a bit once you get to know the family, but always make sure that you look well put together.
+You can chill out a bit once you get to know the family, but always make sure that you look put together.

-This is a tip that you learn with waitressing, but it’s useful for babysitting too: always try to have a few small bills available in case the parents only have big bills to give you.
-If they have two twenty dollar bills and a fifty, your offer to break the fifty might be the difference in ten more dollars for you.
+This is a tip that you learn with waitressing, but it’s useful for babysitting too: Always try to have a few small bills available in case the parents have only big bills.
+If they have two $20 bills and a $50, your offer to break the $50 might be the difference in $10 more for you.